hashicorp/vault/website/source/docs/concepts/tokens.html.md

 Service tokens are what users will generally think of as "normal" Vault tokens.
 They support all features, such as renewal, revocation, creating child tokens, and more.
-The are correspondingly heavyweight to create and track.
+They are correspondingly heavyweight to create and track.

 ### Batch Tokens